naveenann/oss-node-example/README.md

 ## Handling the API request

-The lib/controllers/api.js handles the search API requests node-oss-client library is used to request the documents from OpenSearchServer and return them to the API.
+The `lib/controllers/api.js` handles the search API requests node-oss-client library is used to request the documents from OpenSearchServer and return them to the API.
 Specify a valid hostname,port, protocol, login and key.
+Add these code in the top of the file.

 ```javascript
     var oss = require('node-oss-client');